-As a member of the Children’s Alliance’s health policy team, Litonya draws on her past work and experience to advance health equity for all kids.
+As Children’s Alliance’s health policy director, Litonya draws on her past work and experience to advance health equity for all kids.

 In 2008 Litonya graduated from University of California, Berkeley, with a Bachelor of Arts degree in international development and has since shifted her focus to addressing inequities in the United States.
 She has worked to defend the reproductive and constitutional rights of people incarcerated in California prisons, served as a legal advocate for immigrant survivors of domestic violence in New York, and promoted violence-prevention strategies across the country.